Make Your Next Trip Extraordinary

 Best short trip

-Offered only from mid-October to mid-November, the compact Churchill – Classic Polar Bear Expedition is a fantastic way to experience the Arctic and see polar bears up close in just six days.
-Churchill, in the Canadian Arctic, is more easily accessible than other Arctic destinations so you’ll save in travel time.
+Offered only from mid-October to mid-November, the compact Churchill Classic Polar Bear Expedition is a fantastic way to experience the Arctic and see polar bears up close in just six days.
+Churchill, on the shores of the Hudson Bay in the Canadian Arctic, is more easily accessible than other Arctic destinations, so you’ll save in travel time.
 Plus, the “polar rover” vehicles used for this expedition are designed specifically for traversing the tundra and for safely observing polar bears up close.
-Every seat is a window seat and the floor of the viewing platform is steel-mesh, so passengers can be inches from curious bears who often sniff around right beneath the rover.
+Every seat is a window seat and the floor of the viewing platform is steel mesh, so passengers can be inches from curious bears who often sniff around right beneath the rover.

 Best cruise to see ice

-The Canada to Greenland: Baffin Bay Explorer itinerary aboard the 117-passenger Sea Adventurer, which explores the Canadian Arctic and Greenland high above the Arctic Circle.
-The highlight of the trip is a visit to Ilulissat Icefjord (known as the birthplace of icebergs since the fjord produces nearly 20 million tons of ice each day), a UNESCO World Heritage Site where you sail through a wonderland of icebergs in every shape, size, and shade of blue.
+The 20-day Best of the Western Arctic: Canada and Greenland trip aboard the Ultramarine, which explores the Canadian Arctic and Greenland high above the Arctic Circle.
+The highlight of the trip is the Ilulissat Icefjord (known as the birthplace of icebergs, since the fjord produces nearly 20 million tons of ice each day), a UNESCO World Heritage Site where you sail through a wonderland of icebergs in every shape, size, and shade of blue.
 Its Jakobshavn Glacier is among the most active and fastest-moving tidewater glaciers in the world, often calving sheets of ice that are more than 2,500-feet—that’s half a mile—high.

 Best cruise for history buffs

-The 13-day Northwest Passage and Greenland trip aboard the Akademik Ioffe (96 passengers).
-The Northwest Passage sea route, through the Canadian Arctic Archipelago, has a rich history of exploration from the late 15th through the early 20th centuries.
-Travelers on these itineraries are afforded the opportunity to be among the few people to follow in the footsteps of early European explorers and visit sites such as Beechey Island (where Sir John Franklin and his men disappeared in the mid-1800s, and whose ship remains were just recently uncovered) as well as Inuit communities throughout the region.
+The 25-day Northwest Passage: From Greenland to the Bering Sea trip aboard L’Austral (264 passengers).
+The Northwest Passage sea route through the Canadian Arctic archipelago has a rich history of exploration from the late 15th through the early 20th centuries.
+Travelers on these itineraries are among the few people to follow in the footsteps of early European explorers and visit sites such as Beechey Island (where Sir John Franklin and his men disappeared in the mid-1800s, and whose ship remains were just recently uncovered) as well as Inuit communities throughout the region.
 Trips that follow this route also typically place more emphasis on the historical aspects of the region and ensure that they are accompanied by well-versed historians who help to bring the destinations alive through compelling storytelling and interpretation.

 Summer to early fall brings the best weather.
 The early summer months in the Arctic have the advantage of the midnight sun, when the near 24-hour daylight conditions make for superb photo opportunities.